moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_snapshot.md

 ###  Step 1 - Name you server

-You will land to the server-creation page and have to set basic information for your server
+You will land on the server-creation page where you must input basic information for your server.

 ### Step 2 - Choose your snapshot as image